Scholarship of Teaching and Learning (SoTL) Grant

 in your field or other fields?

-A good starting point for a project would be to consider some "problem" that your students have learning or a problem with/in the learning environment.
-Alternatively, you could focus on some intervention, e.g., how would changing X affect Y aspect of students' learning (Bass, 1999, as discussed at https://my.vanderbilt.edu/sotl/doing-sotl/getting-started).
+Consider a "learning problem" that will be of interest to others in your field such as a concept that students have trouble learning or a problem within the learning environment.
+Or you can focus on an intervention, e.g., how would changing X affect Y aspect of students' learning (Bass, 1999, as discussed at https://my.vanderbilt.edu/sotl/doing-sotl/getting-started).

 - Scope: What is the scope of your SoTL project?
 Will you study learning in a course you are teaching, a course that a colleague is teaching, or several courses in a discipline or unit?
 If the project involves other faculty, have they agreed to collaborate with you?
 What types/levels of courses would be involved?

 - Previous SoTL: Does your work build on any previous SoTL projects or research?
 Consider scanning the teaching and learning articles in your discipline (see Kennesaw State's Teaching Journals Directory) or conducting a search of the ERIC Database.

 - Estimated Timeline: In what semester(s) do you plan to conduct your evidence collection, analysis, and write-up?
 You will need to obtain an IRB exemption or approval of your plan.